Are you an adviser? Go to Unbiased Pro

 How do Revolut and Monzo fees compare?

-Monzo and Revolut offer free monthly accounts
+Monzo and Revolut offer free monthly accounts.

-If you use Monzo as your main bank or have a premium account, you get unlimited fee-free withdrawals in the UK and EEA.
+If you have a Monzo Perks or Monzo Max account, you get unlimited fee-free withdrawals in the UK and EEA and £600 fee-free withdrawals every 30 days elsewhere.

 Is Monzo or Revolut better for spending abroad?